Strain wave gearing: Mechanics

 The circular spline is a rigid circular ring with teeth on its inside.
 The flex spline and wave generator are placed inside the circular spline, meshing the teeth of the flex spline and the circular spline.
 Because the flex spline is deformed into an elliptical shape, its teeth only actually mesh with the teeth of the circular spline in two regions on opposite sides of the flex spline (located on the major axis of the ellipse).

 Assume that the wave generator is the input rotation.
 As the wave generator plug rotates, the flex spline teeth which are meshed with those of the circular spline slowly change position.
 The major axis of the flex spline's ellipse rotates with wave generator, so the points where the teeth mesh revolve around the center point at the same rate as the wave generator's shaft.
 The key to the design of the strain wave gear is that there are fewer teeth (often for example two fewer) on the flex spline than there are on the circular spline.
 This means that for every full rotation of the wave generator, the flex spline would be required to rotate a slight amount (two teeth in this example) backward relative to the circular spline.
 Thus the rotation action of the wave generator results in a much slower rotation of the flex spline in the opposite direction.

 For a strain wave gearing mechanism, the gearing reduction ratio can be calculated from the number of teeth on each gear, in a similar manner to a cycloidal drive:

-Note that the reciprocal of the reduction ratio is sometimes referred too with the same phrase and symbol.
+Note that the reciprocal of the reduction ratio is sometimes referred to with the same phrase and symbol.